SEARCH

 1 Necrosavant

-I could include a lot of marginal cards for the rest of the cast (Cackling Witch's art is okay for the bride's father and Harvest Mage for the mother), but the cards are just really bad.
+I could include a lot of marginal cards for the rest of the cast (Cackling Witch art is okay for the bride’s father and Harvest Mage for the mother), but the cards are just really bad.
 If you really want to play this deck, you can strike your own balance between cards that match the movie and cards that are actually playable.

 Tomorrow – reviewing in the world of sequels.